Tunisian tajine, tagine or frittata with chicken, potatoes, peas, and lots of spices. Discover some new flavors with this easy recipe.

 When the Tunisian frittata is baked, let it rest for 10 minutes.
 Cut into 8 rectangles and serve either warm or cold.

-You could serve it with tomato sauce or yogurt sauce.
-On the side you could make tabbouleh, bulgur or couscous salad, a green salad with vinaigrette or a tomato and onion salad.
-I also like to eat some pickles with this kind of egg dishes.
+You could serve it with tomato sauce, mint yogurt sauce, or yogurt sauce.
+On the side, you could make tabbouleh, bulgur, or couscous salad, a green salad with vinaigrette, or a tomato and onion salad.
+I also like to eat some pickles with this kind of egg dish.

 The Tunisian tajine is a great food to take to a picnic or potluck party.